All Products

 Note

-• If the keyspace that you specify does not exist, the system returns an error.
-You can use the IF EXISTS option to prevent the system from returning an error when the keyspace that you specify does not exist.
-This way, if the keyspace does not exist, the delete operation is not performed.
+• If the keyspace does not exist, the system returns an error.
+Use IF EXISTS to avoid an error.
+If the keyspace does not exist, the operation has no effect.

-• Only the root user can delete keyspaces.
+• Only the root user can drop keyspaces.

 Parameters